WILC News and Community

 WILC Program Nominated for Champion of Women Award – March 25, 2015

 The Fisher Phillips Women’s Initiative and Leadership Council (WILC) was nominated for the Champion of Women Award at the Annual Women of Influence Awards Luncheon held by the San Diego Chapter of Connected Women of Influence on March 25, 2015.
 The nomination was in recognition of the firm’s internal programs and initiatives that are specifically designed to support the advancement and acceleration of women in the workplace.
 WILC was also selected as one of the top three finalists along with Qualcomm and Jazzercise, Inc. Partner Amy Lessa was a judge in all categories except for the Champion of Women Award category, in which WILC was a nominee.
-Amy Lessa, Danielle Moore, Megan Walker and Jackie Greenbaum attended the event on behalf of the firm.
+Amy Lessa, Danielle Moore, and Megan Walker attended the event on behalf of the firm.

 Women's Night Out at Woo Cosmetics – February 5, 2015